gabdube/native-windows-gui/readme.md

 # Native Windows GUI

 Welcome to Native Windows GUI (aka NWG).
-The BEST (and only) rust library to develop truly native GUI applications on desktop for Microsoft Windows.
+The BEST (and only) rust library to develop truly native GUI applications on the desktop for Microsoft Windows.

 NWG is a very light wrapper over WINAPI.
 It allows you, the developer, to handle the quirks and rough edges of the API by providing a simple, safe and rust-like interface.

 Native Windows GUI keeps things simple.
-This means small compile time, minimal resources usage and less time searching the documentation and more time for you to develop your application.
+This means small compile times, minimal resource usage, less time searching the documentation and more time for you to develop your application.

 Of course, you don't have to take my word for it, check out the [showcase](showcase) and the [examples](native-windows-gui/examples).